 When parents require their children save a certain part of their allowance for long-term things like college, kids simply don’t think of that money as theirs.
 It still belongs to mom and dad.

 For kids to understand the concept of savings, the action of savings and the result of the savings need happen in a shorter time frame.
 This is where parents can encourage kids to spend and save in a way that lets them see the result of their decisions.

 An allowance system as explained in The No-Cash Allowance puts kids in control of their own money.
-The money has to be used for both fun spending and for real expenses.
-Kids receive minimal, yet constant, funding from parents while being expected to pay for some of their expenses.
+They control money for both fun spending and real expenses.
+Kids receive constant funding from parents while being expected to pay for some of their expenses.

 By being required to pay for certain things kids are naturally forced to adjust their money decisions.
 Kids are forced to think, “Should I spend for this now?
 Will I have enough for next week’s expenses.”
-The same concept will work with both spenders and savers.
+The same concept works with both spenders and savers.

 As parents, you will be surprised how your kids’ attitudes about money will change when you turn the decisions over to them.